scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--api-admin-enabled` (bool):

 If set to false, this node will not expose the Admin API.
-Defaults to `true`.
+Defaults to `false`.

 `--api-ipcs-enabled` (bool):